 There are two values which are required in the LE Set CIG Parameters HCI command (Table 7.16) which don't come from the ASE configuration process.
-The first is the Worst_Case_SCA, which is the worst case sleep clock accuracy of all of the Acceptors.
-The Initiator needs to determine this by requesting the current value of each devices' sleep clock accuracy before issuing the command, normally by using the LE_Request_Peer_SCA HCI command.
+The first is the Worst\Case\SCA, which is the worst case sleep clock accuracy of all of the Acceptors.
+The Initiator needs to determine this by requesting the current value of each device's sleep clock accuracy before issuing the command, normally by using the LE\Request\Peer\SCA HCI command.

 The second is the Packing parameter, which determines whether the CIS events will be sent sequentially or be interleaved.
 If set to 0, they will be sequential; if set to 1 they will be interleaved.
+An application may have a preference, but ultimately, the decision is left to the Controller.